mediathekview/plugin.video.mediathekview/README.md

 This is probably the most common scenario.

 * a file system with a decent performance for the database.
-A Raspberry with its slow SD card is certainly not the best choice in this case.
-However, the navigation should still be quite acceptable.
-Only the complete update of the database will take a long time.
-But since this happens in the background, you may be able to live with it.
+A Raspberry with its slow SD card is certainly not the very best choice in this case but still acceptable.
+The full update will take in this case about 15-20 Minutes but since this happens in the background, you may be able to live with it.
 * The unpacker 'xz' on the Kodi system.
 To use the database updater, this program must be installed on the system in one of the standard directories (/bin, /usr/bin, /usr/local/bin).
 Under Windows or if the program is